 Elizabeth Killough is a longtime human and animal rights activist with a focus on sustainable development issues as the avenue to peace and justice.
 She joined the Untours Foundation as its Assistant Director in 2004 working — and having fun! — side by side with Hal.
 Previously, she directed an anti-hunger organization and co-directed an organization that addressed US policy toward Central America and has a decade of experience in leading board retreats and consulting on organizational development for businesses and nonprofits.
 Elizabeth holds a Masters of Public and International Affairs from the University of Pittsburgh.
 Fun fact: This animal rights woman has been vegan for over three decades and scours the earth for vegan shoes and restaurants.

-Jonathan Coleman has built his career around supporting equitable entrepreneurship ecosystems and integrating the concepts of impact and social good into business operations.
+Jonathan Coleman has built his career around the work of supporting equitable entrepreneurship ecosystems and integrating the concepts of impact and social good into business operations.
 In pursuit of these goals, he has lived and worked in the USA, Latin America, the Middle East, and Africa.
 Jonathan holds an MBA in International Economic Development from Eastern University.
 He is fluent in Spanish and was chosen as a Global Shaper by the World Economic Forum and an Elm² Fellow by the Aspen Institute.
 He is also the Co-founder of social enterprise travel company Intentional Tours, along with his wife, Kate.
+Jonathan brings strong enthusiasm, ideas, and passion to the work of the Untours Foundation.

 Heather Van Dusen